A psychospiritual exegesis of the development of Love

 Earth – holds the imprint, and remembers all that is done to it; the heart of culture and the old; (the footprint in the sand)–the heart that remembers the hurts and wounds of the past.
 The heart that wants to emerge.

-Water – is unsettled by the forces of nature, it often is in vacillation (yin or yang) and in its functional dynamic, slowly comes back to ease; this is the heart of feeling, and emotion.
-It can clean our feelings, wash our history away, but can also drown self or others in emotion.
-This heart wants to grow and come alive in its inner feeling through finding innocence, peace, purity, quietness, depth, fullness in Love.
+Water – is unsettled by the forces of nature, it often is in vacillation (yin or yang) and in its functional dynamic, slowly comes back to ease; this is the heart of feeling and emotion.
+It can clean our feelings, and wash our history away, but can also drown us or others in emotion.
+This heart wants to grow and come alive in its inner feelings through finding innocence, peace, purity, quietness, depth, and fullness in Love.
 It is substantive; as there is a spiritual aphorism of possessing (or wishing for) a heart that is as wide as the ocean.
 This heart takes in everything that is thrown at it, and it absorbs it slowly decomposing and getting rid of these things.
-A heart such as this can express love that is so wide, deep and expansive that it is immense.
-However it may contain old models of love still submerged within its body.
-However as we said, this heart purifies and makes innocence that which was not.
+A heart such as this can express love that is so wide, deep, and expansive that it is immense.
+However, it may contain old models of love still submerged within its body.
+However, as we said, this heart purifies and makes innocence that which was not.

-Air – moves with any force, bends with it, and then settles back; this is the heart of instinct and passion, it can be unsettled, light and easy and fly off to land on another; so it can be a heart that is promiscous.
-This heart wants to lift us up from old stereotypes, wants to teach and be an example.
-It brings lightness and an otherworldliness (lifts us off our feet) to our heart reminding us of other realities and a greater Love.
-It is characterized by a balloon with apiece of string on it.
-This infers that the human needs to hold tight to this light heart, so as not to lose it in sudden gust.
+Air – moves with any force, bends with it, and then settles back; this is the heart of instinct and passion, it can be unsettled, light, and easy and fly off to land on another; so it can be a heart that is promiscuous.
+This heart wants to lift us up from old stereotypes and wants to teach and be an example.
+It brings lightness and an otherworldliness (lifts us off our feet) to our hearts reminding us of other realities and a greater Love.
+It is characterized by a balloon with a piece of string on it.
+This infers that the human needs to hold tight to this light heart, so as not to lose it in a sudden gust.

 LOVE – changes the moment before it occurs, changing hate to love; the heart of nobility.
-This is the Christos – the heart of the Christ, unconditional, beneficent, uncompromising, forgiving, all consuming.
+This is the Christos – the heart of Christ, unconditional, beneficent, uncompromising, forgiving, all-consuming.
 The Light (Nur) of Mohammed; The Light of the Prophets.